Here's What Went Down With Combat Flip Flops After Shark Tank

 Following Combat Flip Flop's appearance on the ABC show, the company saw a lot of success.
 In a blog post for Starter Story, Griffin explained just how much of an impact the show had on the business's sales.
 "The team slayed it on airing, grew the company nearly 450% that year, put over 200 Afghan girls in school, and employed a few hundred people," he shared.
 In the years that followed, Griffin told Military Families Magazine that Combat Flip Flops grew to have five employees in the U.S. and, by June 2021, had sold enough products to provide an education for around 1,000 girls in Afghanistan.

 So, is Combat Flip Flops still in business?
 That would be a big fat yes.
-The company sells a wide range of products directly on its website, including several of its flagship flip-flops, as well as men's and women's apparel and accessories.
-The company has also expanded into the e-commerce world, as its products are also available via Amazon.
-They also have an impressive following across social media — On Instagram, Combat Flip Flops has almost 53,000 followers, as well as amassing 81,000 followers on Facebook.
+The company sells a wide range of shoe styles that work for an endless combination of outfits, including its flagship flip-flops, as well as men's and women's apparel and accessories.
+It has also expanded into the e-commerce world, as its products are available via Amazon, including the Combat Women's Floperator.
+They also have an impressive following across social media — on Instagram, Combat Flip Flops has over 56,000 followers, as well as amassing 83,000 followers on Facebook.